Alice-Jaffray/Software-Engineering-Group-Project/Planning/TestingPlan.md

 ## Amendments
 * 2019-02-11:  Document amended to include the type of tests being used (JUnit) and mentions the amendments section.
+* 2019-03-03: Document will now be split by class once the test classes are written.
+Unwritten classes will remain by use case until covered elsewhere.